I met God the other day

 “Indeed I can,” he said, “what would you have me do?”

-“Well, if you are God you know everything about everything, so let’s start with something easy.
-How about you tell me what I’ll do next.”
+“Well if you are God, you know everything about everything, so let’s start with something easy.
+How about you tell me what I’m going to do next.”

-God looked at me sideways from beneath his bushy eyebrows.
-I have to admit, he looked pissed off but heaved a great sigh before saying, “How the hell should I know, you’ve got free will haven’t you?
+God studied me from beneath his bushy eyebrows.
+I have to admit, he looked pissed off but heaved a great sigh before saying, “How the hell should I know, you’ve got free will, haven’t you?
 I gave it to you for Christ’s sake!”

-“Fair enough,” I said.
-I was in no hurry and was prepared to cut him a little slack, “so what can I get you to do that’ll prove you are who you say you are?”
+“Fair enough,” I said, prepared, as I was, to cut him some slack.
+“So what can I get you to do that’ll prove you are who you say you are?”
 I asked.

 “You could ask me to tell you that I don’t exist.”
 He got to his feet, rather unsteadily I thought, and stepped up to the kerb.